-discrimination.
+The FTR provides a critical piece in the elements of a workable and efficient electricity market design under the principles of open access and nondiscrimination.
 The core contribution is in providing a substitute for the congestion hedges of the unavailable physical transmission rights.
 The existence of FTRs creates the opportunity to replicate many other features of efficient markets with an array of forward contracts and hedging instruments.